 How to make beef stew in the slow cooker

-Transforming this beef stew recipe into a slow cooker recipe is exceedingly easy.
-Once all of the meat and vegetables are chopped into bite-size pieces everything gets added to the slow cooker and simmered on high for five hours.
+Chop the beef and vegetables into one inch size chunks, then everything gets added to the slow cooker and simmered on high for five hours.
 Alternatively, you can simmer on low for up to ten hours.
-Yep, that's it!
-I told you the slow cooker version is easy!

-Once the meat is browned the flour can be added and stirred in with a wooden spoon to coat the beef.
+Once the meat is browned, reduce heat to medium-low and then the flour can be added and stirred in with a wooden spoon to coat the beef.
 This helps cook out the raw flour taste and spreads the flour out so clumping isn't an issue, allowing it to work as a thickening agent more easily.

-Yes!
-My beef stew recipe without wine is perfect to make in advance because the flavors will continue to meld while it sits in the refrigerator overnight.
-Make sure to use an airtight container for storage though.
-The leftovers can be reheated the next day in the microwave or in a saucepan on the stovetop!
+This beef stew recipe without wine is perfect to make in advance because the flavors are even better the next day, as they will continue to meld while it sits in the refrigerator overnight.
+Leftover beef stew should be stored in an airtight container for up to one week.
+The leftovers can be reheated in the microwave or in a saucepan on the stovetop.

 Beef Stew without Wine